scipy-conference/scipy_proceedings/papers/nadia_tahiri/nadia_tahiri.rst

    Screenshot of MyGroceryTour website with an optimal shopping journey using the generalized commercial traveler algorithm. :label:`circuit`

-:math:`F_1` statistics maximization algorithm :cite:`nan2012optimizing`,
+:math:`F_1` statistics maximization algorithm [NCLC12]_,
 based on dynamic programming, was used to achieve objectives (i), which will be of major interest to retailers and distributors.
-A deep learning method :cite:`goodfellow2016deep`, based on Recurrent Neuron Networks (RNN) and Convolutional Neuron Network (CNN), and both implemented using the TensorFlow library :cite:`girija2016tensorflow`, was used to achieve objectives (ii), which will be of major interest to consumers.
+A deep learning method [Gir16]_, based on Recurrent Neuron Networks (RNN) and Convolutional Neuron Network (CNN), and both implemented using the TensorFlow library :cite:`girija2016tensorflow`, was used to achieve objectives (ii).
+Those implementations are going to create a significant interest to consumers.

-The problem can be reformulated as a binary prediction task: given a consumer, the history of their previous purchases and a product with their price history, to predict whether or not the given product will be included in the grocery list of the consumer.
+The problem can be reformulated as a binary prediction task.
+Given a consumer, the history of their previous purchases and a product with their price history, to predict whether or not the given product will be included in the grocery list of the consumer.
 Our approach adapted a variety of generative models to existing data, i.e.,